 In this model, the project is divided into units and the charge for each unit is defined.
 This contract type can be introduced as one of the more flexible methods compared to fixed price contract.

-After bidding, depending on the bid amounts and the qualifications of bidders, the entire project may be given to the same services provider or different units may be allocated to different services providers.
+After bidding, depending on the bid amounts and the qualifications of bidders, the entire project may be given to the same service provider or different units may be allocated to different service providers.

 This is a good approach when different project units require different expertise to complete.

-In this contract model, the services provider is reimbursed for their machinery, labour, and other costs, in addition to contractor paying an agreed fee to the services provider.
+In this contract model, the services provider is reimbursed for their machinery, labour and other costs, in addition to contractor paying an agreed fee to the service provider.

 Incentive contracts are usually used when there is some level of uncertainty in the project cost.
 Although there are nearly-accurate estimations, the technological challenges may impact on the overall resources as well as the effort.

-This type of contracts is common for the projects involving pilot programs or the project that harness new technologies.
+This type of contract is common for the projects involving pilot programs or the project that harness new technologies.

-The main mechanism of Incentive contract is to divide any target price overrun between the client and the services provider in order to minimize the business risks for both parties.
+The main mechanism of Incentive contract is to divide any target price overrun between the client and the service provider in order to minimize the business risks for both parties.

 This is one of the most beautiful engagements that can get into by two or more parties.
 This engagement type is the most risk-free type where the time and material used for the project are priced.

 The contractor only requires knowing the time and material for the project in order to make the payments.
-This type of contracts has short delivery cycles and for each cycle separate estimates are sent of the contractor.
+This type of contract has short delivery cycles, and for each cycle, separate estimates are sent of the contractor.

-Once the contractor signs off the estimate and Statement of Work (SOW), the services provider can start work.
+Once the contractor signs off the estimate and Statement of Work (SOW), the service provider can start work.